jdaridis/souffle-lsp-plugin/README.md

 In libraries with heavy use of the C preprocessor macros, sometimes parsing fails giving a false syntax error.

 ## Release Notes
+### 0.1.5

+Added code actions for generating .input/.output for relations.
 ### 0.1.2

 Updated README